 Waking at 3–4am every night?

-If you’re waking at 3-4am and can’t get back to sleep, you’re not the only one.
+If you wake in the early hours and can’t get back to sleep, you’re not the only one.

-This is one of the most common patterns I see when the body has been under long-term strain.
+This is one of the most common patterns I see when a body has been under long-term strain.

-More often, it’s a sign your system is still on alert, even if you feel exhausted.
+It doesn’t mean you’re doing anything wrong.
+More often, it means your system is still on alert, even when you’re exhausted.

 Common sleep problems when your body won’t switch off

 That’s not overthinking.
-It’s your body staying vigilant.
+It’s your body trying to keep watch.

 A small thing to try: